hubbl-ai/glasseye/glasseye/docs/custom/implement.md

 result of your work should be a Javascript bundle containing your visualization's implementation - likely a thin wrapper around whatever function you already have.
-If you like, you can call glasseye with an implementation that is in a local file, or, if your module is accessible as CDN, you can give the URL of the implementation.
+If you like, you can call doodl with an implementation that is in a local file, or, if your module is accessible as CDN, you can give the URL of the implementation.